SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 Moral of the story: it's hard to convince people to turn down offers at Google, Facebook, Uber, Airbnb, etc. to come work for your shitty company that might fail.
 But that is exactly the task of a great founding team.
 They must be accomplished and inspiring enough that smart people want to work for them, and clear enough in their articulation of the company's vision to convince smart people that the impossible might actually be possible.

 The one thing that distinguishes students at top schools is that they tend to have the most options for what to do in the future, and often the highest opportunity cost for picking any one thing.
-So if you can convince Harvard grads to join your company, you are either really good at creating hype, or are genuinely offering them an amazing opportunity.
+So if you can convince Harvard grads to join your company, you are either really good at creating hype, or are genuinely offering them an amazing opportunity.[^4]

-With regards to my elite college theory: if you disagree that the top hackers at places like Stanford, MIT, and Harvard form a disproportionate fraction of the pool of "great early employees" at large, then of course my argument is invalid.

 #### Rounds of funding raised